 *This is a sponsored post written by me on behalf of Behr.
 All opinions are 100% mine.

 I'm so excited to kick off this new year by partnering with Behr on a project for their Behr Designer Stories series on the Behr.com website.
-My project for the series was all about taking a $9 Goodwill dresser from drab to fab in one weekend with Behr paint, and I can’t wait to show you the results (I’m also hosting a giveaway so make sure you enter for your chance to win a $50 Home Depot gift card at the bottom of the post).
+My project for the series was all about taking a $5 Goodwill dresser from drab to fab in one weekend with Behr paint, and I'm thrilled with the results.

-When we lived in Illinois I found this awesome vintage Ethan Allen dresser at a local Goodwill shop for just $9.
-(I may have run to the register with the ticket before someone else got it) Anyway, it sat in our basement for months and eventually made it's way down to North Carolina with us, with the hopes that I would find the time to give it a makeover.
+When we lived in Illinois I found this awesome vintage Ethan Allen dresser at a local Goodwill shop for just $5.
+Sadly, it sat in our basement for months and eventually made it's way down to North Carolina with us, with the hopes that I would find the time to give it a makeover.
 When Behr approached me to do a project for their Designer Stories series, I knew that the old dresser would be the perfect candidate and that it would finally get a much needed facelift.

 We live in a small home, with limited storage options, so the dresser is the perfect piece to makeover so that we could store our extra clothing.
 It was in fair condition, with a lot of surface scratches and it sat low to the ground, but it was solid (and did I mention cheap!), so all it really needed was a fabulous new paint color and 4 sturdy legs to give it a brand new look.